Belarus

 Leadership and governance

-Belarus is characterized as having an authoritarian regime, where despite technically having a democratic process, there is no separation of powers and the president has full executive control and significant legislative power.
-While there is no proof of direct involvement by the government in ā€˜classic’ organized crime activities, there is evidence of practices akin to financial scams.
-European neighbours, international organizations, and opposition groups have also raised concerns about corruption, violations of human rights, and undemocratic activities in Belarus since the 1990s.
-The government has introduced laws to combat corruption and declared the fight against corruption the most important priority of the state.
-At the same time, the government retains power to shut down any corruption-related publications or reports, based on a range of restrictions.
-Additionally, most political decisions and legislative bodies are controlled and influenced by the presidential administration with no transparency and there is a complete lack of accountability within the security agencies.
+Belarus continues to be characterized as an authoritarian regime where, despite technically having a democratic process, there is no separation of powers and the president has full executive control and significant legislative power.
+Even though the regime has made strong statements against organized crime, specifically human trafficking, and has taken steps to counter such activities, there is little publicly available information regarding the implementation and results of these efforts.
+Furthermore, there is no proof of the regime’s direct involvement in typical organized crime activities, but they are known to engage in practices akin to financial scams.
+It is said that the current regime has been weaponizing organized crime, letting such groups work with virtually no oversight and even with the complicity of the state.
+European neighbours, international organizations, and opposition groups have raised concerns about corruption, violations of human rights, and undemocratic activities in Belarus since the 1990s, leading to international isolation and repeated sanctions imposed by countries in the West.
+Although the government has introduced laws to combat corruption and declared the fight against corruption the most important priority of the state, the regime continues to lack transparency and accountability in decision-making as well as public procurement systems.
+At the same time, the government retains power to shut down any corruption-related publications or reports based on a range of restrictions.
+Additionally, most political decisions and legislative bodies are controlled and influenced by the presidential administration with no transparency, and there is a complete lack of accountability within the security agencies.
+The government withholds and obscures information from the public regarding significant issues such as the increased numbers of economic migrants, and negotiations with Russia.
+While powerful oligarchs enjoy the protection of the government and the adjustment of regulations and government policies in their favour, spurious bribery and tax evasion charges have been used against Lukashenko’s political opponents in recent years.

 Criminal justice and security